oracle/node-oracledb/doc/api.md

-When a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `poolPingInterval` seconds, an internal "ping" will be performed first to check the aliveness of the connection.
-At the cost of some overhead for infrequently accessed connection pools, connection pinging improves the chance a pooled connection is valid when it is used because identified un-unusable connections will not be returned to the application by `getConnection()`.
+When a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `poolPingInterval` seconds, node-oracledb internally "pings" the database to check the connection is alive.
+After a ping, an unusable connection is destroyed and a usable one is returned by `getConnection()`.

-Note when node-oracledb is using version 12.2 of the Oracle client library, the value of `poolPingInterval` is ignored.
-Oracle client 12.2 has a lightweight, always-enabled connection check that replaces explicit pinging.
+Connection pinging improves the chance a pooled connection is valid when it is first used because identified unusable connections will not be returned to the application.

-With Oracle client 12.1 or earlier, unless `poolPingInterval` is `0`, it is possible for un-usable connections to be returned by a pool `getConnection()` call.
-Since it is also possible for network outages to occur after `getConnection()` is called, applications should implement appropriate statement execution error checking.
+The default `poolPingInterval` value is 60 seconds.
+Possible values

-The default value is 60 seconds.
-Possible values for `poolPingInterval` are:
+are:

 `poolPingInterval` Value     | Behavior of a Pool `getConnection()` Call
 ----------|------------------------------------------
 `n` < `0` | Never checks for connection aliveness
 `n` = `0` | Always checks for connection aliveness.
-There is some overhead in performing a ping so non-zero values are recommended for most applications
+This value is not recommended for most applications because of the overhead in performing each ping
 `n` > `0` | Checks aliveness if the connection has been idle in the pool (not "checked out" to the application by `getConnection()`) for at least `n` seconds

 This property may be overridden when [creating a connection pool](#createpool).

 See [Connection Pool Pinging](#connpoolpinging) for more discussion.

 This property was added in node-oracledb 1.12.
+It was disabled when using Oracle Client 12.2+ until node-oracledb 3.0.

 ##### Example